DerrickLyJr/robosub/README.md

 ### Capture Calibration Images

-1. Obtain checkered board.
+1. Obtain checkered board (checkerboard used is in additional_documentation folder).
 Previously tested on 10 x 7.
 Go to computer_vision/calibration/capture_calibration_images.py and update CHECKER_BOARD_ROWS and CHECKER_BOARD_COLUMNS.
 Note only count inner rows and columns for example a 10x7 board will actually be rows = 6, comuns = 9.
 Also update CHECKER_BOARD_SQUARE_SIZE in meters.

 <div align="center">
     <img src="computer_vision/additional_documentation/readme_images/checkered_board.png" width="50%">